PSEFleetManagementApp/dm-car/README.md

 # DM-CarV2.0
 The domain microservice DM-Car copes with the heterogeneity of car APIs from different manufacturers.
+The available cars provided by the ConnectedCarSystem can be modified through a [CSV file](src/infrastructure/connectedcar/cars.csv).

 ## API Specification DM-CarV2.0